Hebrew alphabet: History

-The paleo-Hebrew alphabet was used in the ancient kingdoms of Israel and Judah.
-Following the exile of the Kingdom of Judah in the 6th century BCE (the Babylonian captivity), Jews began using a form of the Imperial Aramaic alphabet, another offshoot of the same family of scripts, which flourished during the Achaemenid Empire.
-The Samaritans, who remained in the Land of Israel, continued to use the paleo-Hebrew alphabet.
-During the 3rd century BCE, Jews began to use a stylized, "square" form of the Aramaic alphabet that was used by the Persian Empire (and which in turn had been adopted from the Assyrians), while the Samaritans continued to use a form of the paleo-Hebrew script called the Samaritan alphabet.
-After the fall of the Persian Empire in 330 BCE, Jews used both scripts before settling on the square Assyrian form.
+The Paleo-Hebrew alphabet was used in the ancient kingdoms of Israel and Judah.
+Following the Babylonian exile of the Kingdom of Judah in the 6th century BCE, Jews began using a form of the Imperial Aramaic alphabet, another offshoot of the same family of scripts, which flourished during the Achaemenid Empire (and which in turn had been adopted from the Assyrians).
+The Samaritans, who remained in the Land of Israel, continued to use the Paleo-Hebrew alphabet.
+During the 3rd century BCE (after the end of the Achaemenid Empire in 330 BCE), Jews began to use a stylized, "square" form of the Imperial Aramaic alphabet, while the Samaritans continued to use a form of the Paleo-Hebrew script called the Samaritan alphabet.
+For a few centuries, Jews used both scripts (although use of Paleo-Hebrew was limited then) before eventually, after the 1st century BCE, settling on the square Assyrian form.